ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

 When we started this project we were surrounded by various dark clouds so our strategy was more Area of Effect than anything.
 - THe dark cloud has a tentacle like appendage it can use to move around your head
-- Its as big as a cloud, the tentical i slike a water hose with the other end in a pool
+- Its as big as a cloud, the tentical is like a water hose with the other end in a pool
 - The dark cloud is slow, you can quickly move and it takes several seconds for it to catch up to you.
 - Most of it is outside and above you, the tentacle comes down through the roof in pipe-like energetic tunnels
 - If you go outside it has a stronger affect on your head because the majority of it is outside